RealVishy/iCal-Task-Scheduler/README.md

 ## Contributions

-Contributions to the iCarly Task Scheduler project are always welcome!
+Contributions to the iCaly Task Scheduler project are always welcome!
 If you find a bug or have a suggestion for a new feature, please open an issue on the GitHub repository or create a pull request with your proposed changes.

 ## License